plone/ploneorg.admin/diazo-docs/deployment.rst

         }
     }

-An example buildout is available in ``varnish.cfg``.
+An example buildout is available in ``varnish.cfg`` in the Diazo distribution.

 Apache
 ------

-Diazo requires a version of mod_transform with html parsing support.
+Diazo requires a version of ``mod_transform`` with html parsing support.
 The latest compatible version may be downloaded from the html-xslt_ project page.